SCALPA FIBROBLAST - MODULE 1

 • To ensure that the client gets the best, safest and most successful treatment possible

-Use ScalpaConsultation.com to keep the consultation structured, and to ensure both the client and yourself enjoy a constructive consultation experience.
-The most frequent questions that arise during a consultation are covered below, although bear in mind that the consultation should be individually tailored to the needs of the client.
+Use Scalpa's client forms provided at the end of the course to keep the consultation structured, and to ensure both the client and yourself enjoy a constructive consultation experience.
+Below we have provided some of the things that should be covered during your consultation, although bear in mind that the consultation should be individually tailored to the needs of the client.
 Follow our recommended format, but allow the direction of conversation to be led by the client.
 This enables you to ascertain what questions and concerns they may have, increasing the likelihood of the consultation resulting in a booking.
 If your client is proceeding with treatment, make sure they see a copy of our pre-care guidelines.

 No cutting of skin